Tatz884/Zenon/README.md

 # Functionality

-Type a word of any forms in the searchbox.
+Type a Polish word of any forms in the searchbox.
 Then it displays the word lists that have the matches with the form that you entered.
 Upon clicking a word, then you can see the inflection table of that word.

 > [!NOTE]
-> Only the word with full match to your query will show up in the word list.
+> Only the words that have full match to your query will show up in the word list.
 The partial-match search is yet to be implemented.

 # Development roadmap